Online payment company Payoneer goes public after SPAC merger

 By Krystal Hu

-June 28 (Reuters) - Payments provider Payoneer went public on the Nasdaq stock exchange on Monday after it closed a merger with a blank-check firm backed by fintech entrepreneur Betsy Cohen.
+June 28 (Reuters) - Payments provider Payoneer PAYO.Owent public on the Nasdaq stock exchange on Monday after it closed a merger with a blank-check firm backed by fintech entrepreneur Betsy Cohen.

-Payoneer shares, trading under the ticker symbol “PAYO.O,” rose slightly in early trading.
-The listing came four months after the Israeli company announced its plan to merge with special-purpose acquisition company FTAC Olympus Acquisition Corp in a deal valued at about $3.3 billion.
+Payoneer shares, trading under the “PAYO” ticker symbol, pared its early gains by midday trading session.
+The listing came four months after the New York-headquartered company announced its plan to merge with special-purpose acquisition company FTAC Olympus Acquisition Corp in a deal valued at about $3.3 billion.

 It is expected to have up to $563 million in cash, including $300 million in the form of private investment in public equity, or PIPE, from investors that include Wellington Management, Dragoneer Investment Group and Fidelity Management & Research Company.

-Payoneer, founded in 2005, provides e-commerce services to individual online sellers as well as platforms, including Airbnb and Amazon.
+Payoneer, founded in 2005, has a significant number of employees, including its management team, in Israel.
+It provides e-commerce services to individual online sellers as well as platforms, including Airbnb ABNB.Oand Amazon.com Inc AMZN.O.
 It has published a bullish forecast on revenue for 2021 due to accelerated digital commerce during the pandemic.

 The company expects $432 million in revenue in 2021, compared with $94.7 million in 2020.
 It eyes process transaction volume of $64 billion, a jump from $44.4 billion in 2020.